 Squirrels may be cute, but they can create quite a mess.
 If you have squirrels nesting in your attic, our wildlife removal service can take care of them quickly.

-To deal with a rodent infestation problem accurately, you need a robust understanding of rat and mice behavior.
-Over the years, we at Metro Wildlife and Pest Control have honed our knowledge of these nuisance species.
+To deal with a rat infestation problem accurately, you need a robust understanding of rat infestations and their behavior.
+Over the years, we at Metro Wildlife and Pest Control have honed our knowledge and developed a robust and effective rat removal service.
 Here are some of our best tips for rodent control.
+If you’d like to attempt a diy rat extermination and forgo potential rat removal cost, below are some tips:

-The first step toward successful rodent control is eliminating what attracts them to your property.
+The first step toward being a successful rat exterminator is eliminating what attracts them to your property.

 This means cutting off access to easy food.
 How?

-Secondly, you must find and seal off potential entry holes.
+Secondly, a rat control service will recommend you find and seal off potential entry holes.
 That way, you make sure there’s absolutely no way for them to get in.
 Note that a mouse can fit through a hole as small as 6 mm while a rat can fit through a 20 mm hole.
+Rat removal requires a keen eye.
 You have to thoroughly inspect your property to locate tiny holes before sealing them with caulk or non-chewable steel.
-Other potential entry holes to look out for are overlapping tile roofs, spaces between vent pipes, and broken sewer systems, among many others.
+Other potential entry holes to look out for are overlapping tile roofs, spaces between vent pipes, and broken sewer systems, among many others may be needed for effective rat removal.

 Trapping provides a cheap way to handle a rodent infestation problem.
 However, setting effective traps is a skill set.
 Working with professionals like Metro Wildlife and Pest Control is a great idea.
 Suggested baits include peanut butter, whole nuts, berries, bacon, or dry fruits.
 The different types of traps include: